msknapp/msknapp.github.io/docs/networking.md

 6. Presentation
 7. Application

+## Terms

-CIDR masks: classless inter-domain routing.
+- **CIDR masks:** classless inter-domain routing.
 The mask is four bytes, as binary the 1s must match, and the 0s do not need to match.

-DHCP: dynamic host configuration protocol.
+- **DHCP:** dynamic host configuration protocol.
 Automatically assigns IP addresses and subnets to devices that join a network.

-Service Meshes
+## Service Meshes

 Istio